 • Sidestep/shuffle: Step to the side, 10 to 20 meters to the right, then 10 to 20 meters to the left.
 You can do it walking and gradually progressing to a jog.
 As your muscles start to warm up, you can build the intensity so that you’re trying to cover as much ground as possible with as few steps as possible.

 • The Grapevine: Step your right foot to the right, then step your left foot behind your right foot.
 Keep repeating this for 10 to 20 meters to the right, then repeat the cycle to the left.
 Keep alternating between right and left.
 Like the side step/shuffle, you can start by walking, then ramp up the intensity to a jog, trying to move as quickly as possible.

 • Butt kicks: While standing tall, walk forward with an exaggerated backswing so that your heels come up to your glutes.
 When this is easy, try it while jogging.
 Do ten reps on each side.
 Too easy?
 Alternate butt kicks with high knees.
 Do five butt kicks, then do five high-knee steps.
 The butt kicks stretch the quads and the “high knees” stretch the glutes.

-• Hacky-Sack: Lift up your left leg, bending your knee, so it points out.
-Tap the inside of your left foot with your right-hand while leaning forward.
+• Hacky-Sack: Lift your left leg, bending your knee, so it points out.
+Tap the inside of your left foot with your right hand while leaning forward.
 Repeat ten times on each side.
 This stimulates the balance you’re going to need when you start running.

 And now that you’re warm, you’re ready to run!
 Have fun!